Home › Georgia

 Colonized in 1732 by James Edward Oglethorpe, Georgia was the last of the original thirteen English colonies.

 Stone Mountain is one of the largest single masses of exposed granite in the world.
-The figures of Stonewall Jackson, Jefferson Davis, and Robert E. Lee carved on the face of Stone Mountain make up the world's largest sculpture.
+The figures of Stonewall Jackson, Jefferson Davis, and Robert E. Lee carved on the face of Stone Mountain make up the world's largest bas-relief sculpture.

 Georgia is a part of the southeastern region of the United States nicknamed, �The Sunbelt.�